Dreaming of teeth: the strength you can lose — and regain

 White.
 Even.
 Strong.
 In your smile — something you yourself feel as power.

 This dream often comes after a period of recovery.
 Or as confirmation: you are stronger right now than you think.
 Your confidence is real.
 Your readiness is here.
+The same readiness comes through this region of the body as sound rather than a smile in the dream where your voice sounds clear and strong — the mouth confirming, in another register, what the teeth have already shown.

 Ask yourself: “When did I last feel ‘with strong teeth’ — strong, confident, ready?
 What creates that state in me?
 And can I return to it consciously?”

 Astrological note: Strong teeth evoke Mars or the Sun in the 1st house, or Jupiter transiting through the 1st house.
-Aries and Leo with a strong Mars-Sun carry this natural sense of power.
+Aries and Leos with a strong Mars-Sun carry this natural sense of power.
 If Jupiter is now transiting your 1st house — your confidence and vitality are on the rise.

 Teeth in dreams are always an encounter with the theme of strength and vulnerability.
 With how capable you feel of “taking” and “holding on” in life.
 With what you are enduring — and what is finally asking for your attention.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the teeth from your dream show you: what in you “holds” — and what needs to be strengthened.
 This isn’t weakness — it’s honesty.
 And honesty is already strength.